hiyall360/Notepad-darkmode-smali/README.md

 ## Installation:
 1. Open Notepad++ and go into the "Languages" tab
 2. Inside "User Defined Language" choose "Define your Language"
-3. Choose "Import" and select the downloaded .xml from this repo.
+3. Choose "Import" and select the downloaded .xml from this repo (found in [Releases](https://github.com/hiyall360/Notepad-darkmode-smali/releases/tag/release)).
 4. Restart Notepad++ (If changes don't appear right away, make sure to choose "Smali-Dark" from the "Languages" tab

 ### Notes: